So you’ve had an injury and now you’re ready to start the process of getting back to your best.

 2) Exercise mechanics.
 Understanding precisely what’s going on at each joint and the challenge that represents to the muscles concerned when we apply an exercise is critical.

-These are the two biggest variables in exercise selection and the two things that very few rehab professionals are actually trained in providing.
+These are the two biggest variables in exercise selection and the two things that are most frequently overlooked.

 Hence the unreliable outcomes.